Frequently Asked Questions

 We would never keep you against your will.
 Although we do acknowledge that the course at MOI can be challenging.
 We would work with you to make accommodations, but ultimately, if you wanted to leave, your parents would come and get you.

-Who isn’t the program for?
+Who isn’t this program for?

 Although we believe in the power of the outdoors to help with many challenges in life there may be many reasons why this program is not ideal for you.
 Know that we are not a Wilderness Therapy Program.
 We are not a place where a young person should come if they have mental health issues that are not yet safely managed at home.
 We do not have a psychiatrist or a counselor on staff and although our instructors are skilled in many things, Mental Health crisis in the backcountry is not something we are equipped to handle.